-If you love Orange Cashew Chicken at your local Chinese restaurant, you can make it at home, but as a chicken wing!
+If you love Orange Cashew Chicken at your local Chinese restaurant, you can make it at home, but as an orange cashew chicken wings!
 Sticky orange glaze covering crispy baked chicken wings and rolled in roasted cashews for even more crunch!
 Doesn’t that sound delicious?

 When I was young my parents owned, operated, and did all the cooking in an Italian Restaurant.
-Even people that have restaurants like to go out to eat and have someone else cook.
+Even people that have restaurants like to go out to eat and have someone else cook once in a while.
 And do the dishes.

 Growing up on pasta, Chinese food seemed very exotic and when you ordered your meal, you ordered from columns of choices.
 A meal consisted of “one from Column A, one from Column B, and one from Column C.” How great to get so many choices as a kid!

 And Column C was your side dish along with rice.
-Pepper steak was what I ordered the most because I was a sucker for peppers, and still am, but I loved the Orange Cashew chicken.
+Pepper steak was what I ordered the most because I was a sucker for peppers, and still am, but I loved the Orange Cashew chicken too.
 Sticky, sweet, and who doesn’t love fried chicken tender pieces?!?